Curriculum

 Planning

 In KS1, phonics is given a high priority.
 Teaching is daily, purposeful and rigorous.
-Teachers use RWI materials to support their planning and delivery of early reading.
-This is accompanied by daily reading for pleasure and comprehension using VIPER questions and a high quality stimulus.
+Teachers use UL&S materials to support their planning and delivery of early reading.
+This is accompanied by daily reading for pleasure and comprehension using comprehension questions and a high quality stimulus.

-From Year 3 onwards, teachers plan from the KS2 Trust planning model (see attached).
+From Year 3 onwards, teachers plan from the KS2 Trust planning model.

 Knowledge and skills progression